Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 ### Data Quality and Integrity (further guidance can be given on these as there may be no clear answer at this stage)
 * How will you ensure the data is of suitable quality for the project?
 * Is there a timescale for which the data must be kept?
-* How will you ensure that the data set contains enough metadata for future use?
+* How will you ensure that the data set contains enough metadata/contextual information for future use?
 * How will access be gained to the data in the future?
 * How will you maintain the integrity of the data?